 What You’re Looking For

 If you’re allergic to the product it will be pretty easy to tell.
 When you first remove the bandaid, you may notice some pink or red color from the bandaid itself, but this should fade after a short while.
 If the redness does not fade, then you may have a mild allergy.
 If the skin is red, raised, itchy, or covered with a rash, then it is likely you have a severe allergy to the product.
 If you’re not sure, or you’ve had severe reactions to skincare products in the past, it’s a good idea to talk to your doctor or an allergy specialist.

 Shop the Best in Korean Skincare Products

 Seoul Mamas products are designed to bring out the natural, healthy beauty of your skin.
 With our variety of natural face masks, we can help you see your own beauty differently.
-Take a look at our skincare products as well as our private label products, and contact us today.
+Take a look at our private label products, and contact us today.